barbarer/py4e-int/_sources/files/csv-reader-file-group.rst

 CSV Reader
 ====================================

-Many people need to read and process CSV files so there is way to make this easier.
+Many people need to read and process CSV files.
+There is a module that makes this process easier.

 Look at the data in the file below.